Which place is cheaper, Nashville or Atlanta?

 Both Nashville and Atlanta are popular destinations to visit in the winter with plenty of activities.
 Also, most visitors come to Nashville for the museums, the Christmas ambience, the shopping scene, and the cuisine during these months.

 Nashville can be very cold during winter.
 Atlanta is much warmer than Nashville in the winter.
-The temperature in Atlanta is usually 45°F (7°C) in January, and Nashville stays around 38°F (4°C).
+The daily temperature in Atlanta averages around 45°F (7°C) in January, and Nashville fluctuates around 38°F (4°C).

 Atlanta usually receives more sunshine than Nashville during winter.
-At this time of the year, Atlanta gets 164 hours of sunny skies, while Nashville receives 134 hours of full sun.
+Atlanta gets 164 hours of sunny skies, while Nashville receives 134 hours of full sun in the winter.

 It's quite rainy in Atlanta.
 In January, Atlanta usually receives more rain than Nashville.
-At this time of the year, Atlanta gets 4.7 inches (120 mm) of rain, while Nashville receives 3.4 inches (87 mm) of rain.
+Atlanta gets 4.7 inches (120 mm) of rain, while Nashville receives 3.4 inches (87 mm) of rain each month for the winter.

 Both Nashville and Atlanta during the spring are popular places to visit.
 Furthermore, the spring months attract visitors to Nashville because of the activities around the city.

 In the spring, Atlanta is a little warmer than Nashville.
-Typically, the spring temperatures in Atlanta in April are around 65°F (18°C), and Nashville is about 62°F (16°C).
+Typically, the spring temperatures in Atlanta in April average around 65°F (18°C), and Nashville averages at about 62°F (16°C).

 In Nashville, it's very sunny this time of the year.
 It's quite sunny in Atlanta.
 In the spring, Atlanta often gets more sunshine than Nashville.
 Atlanta gets 262 hours of sunny skies this time of year, while Nashville receives 234 hours of full sun.